paulchyz/OSA_Kafka_Demo/README.md

 In Ravello, click "Library", then click "Blueprints".
 Click the "Shared with Me" button in the top right of the page, and click on the "OSA OGG Demo" blueprint.
 Now click the orange "Copy to My Blueprints" button, then navigate back to your blueprint library and click on your new blueprint.
 Click "Create Application" and provide a different name if desired.
 Locate this new application in the applications menu, and click "Publish".

 ### Configure the Application's NIC
 After publishing your application, the NIC configuration should be changed to use an elastic IP address.
 To do this, click on the application bock in the canvas to open the menu on the right side of the screen.
 Select the header that says "NICs" and click "Open" on the DHCP section.
 Click "Elastic IP", then click "Select".
 In the pop-up window, click "Create Elastic IP Address" and select the appropriate region.
-Check the box for the new IP address to select it, then click "Select" at the botttom of the window.
+Check the box for the new IP address to select it, then click "Select" at the bottom of the window.
 Click "Save" in the menu on the right, and then update the application with "Update" at the top of the canvas.
 This will ensure that the application uses the same IP address every time it restarts.

 ### Run the OSA Application
 Click the "Start" button on the bottom of the menu on the right, and select how long you want the application to run.
 It will take aproximately 5 minutes for the application to show that it is running, and about 5 more after that to be able to access OSA.
-Also take note of the port numbers in the summary section of the menu on the right side of the screen.
+Also take note of the elastic IP address and port numbers in the summary section of the menu on the right side of the screen.
 Those will be used later on in Python and OSA.

 ## Creating a Kafka Topic
 Each data stream in OSA requires a designated Kafka topic.
 These are created in OSA via SSH.